nikitakapitan/transformers/README.rst

    * - Ein Kind in einem orangen Shirt springt von Heuballen herunter , während andere Kinder zusehen
      - A child in an orange shirt jumps off bales of hay while other children watch
      - A child in an orange shirt is jumping down a dirty street while other children watch him
+   * - Zwei Männer in Shorts arbeiten an einem blauen Fahrrad
+     - Two men wearing shorts are working on a blue bike
+     - Two men in shorts are working on a blue bicycle
+   * - Kinder einer Schulklasse sprechen miteinander und lernen
+     - Kids conversing and learning in class
+     - A group of kids are having a conversation and making a conversation

 Architecture
 ------------